turingschool/curriculum/source/projects/flashcards.markdown

 ### Extra Practice

-Put incorrectly answered cards back into the iteration to be asked again until the user answers correctly.
+Put incorrectly guessed cards back into the iteration to be asked again until the user guesses correctly.

 ### Hints

 Build in hint functionality.
-If a user enters "hint" when it's time to answer, the game should display a hint.
+If a user enters "hint" when it's time to guess, the game should display a hint.
 In order to make this functional, you'll need to modify the text file you take in to include a hint.